John-Malcolm-Design/GP_Assignment/README.md

 - **/public/js/Player.js** Clientside Player class for Fighter.
 - **/public/js/helper.js** Helper functions.
 - **/public/js/requestAnimationFrame.js** Optimized request animation frame shim written by Paul Irish.
+-
+### Continuous Improvement
+Game is not completed.
+See PSD's to get an idea of what the finished game will look like.
+Some major updates include:
+- Finish gameplay: Create character collusion events, add health meter, add "Winner"/"Game Over" screens.
+- Use a sprite sheet to improve efficiency and improve load time over network.
+- Make animation smoother/ create more graphics for character movement.
+- Add platforms for fighter to jump on.
+- Add power ups.

 Tutorial followed for scaffolding out multiplayer architecture: http://rawkes.com/articles/creating-a-real-time-multiplayer-game-with-websockets-and-node.html